Peru Iquitos Jungle canopy walk Iquitos Lodge

 Tambopata Research Centre

 The only Lodge inside the National Reserve of Tambopata is 3.5 hours from Puerto Maldonado.
-Besides guided activities, all meals and transport from the airport are included.
+In addition to guided activities, all meals and transport from the airport are included.
 Check prices for accommodation at Tambopata Research Centre Lodge.

 Puero Maldonada Lodges